-- If you want to rescue the company or save the business, it is always better to do this when the petition has only been threatened, as the options available are limited and more complex to implement if the petition has been issued.
-However, whether a Winding up Petition has just been threatened or has been issued, it is crucial that you get professional advice quickly.
-The first step is to get in touch with a Wilson Field insolvency consultant who will discuss your company’s financial position and the options available.
-This will be done initially over the telephone, with a more in-depth assessment being conducted in a free face to face consultation at a later date.
-During this meeting Wilson Field will be able to give you an idea of how viable the future of the company is, and an appropriate course of action can be decided upon.
+- If you want to rescue the company, it is always better to do this when the petition has only been threatened.
+Once issued, your options are limited and more complex to implement.
+However, whether a winding-up petition has been issued, or just threatened, it’s crucial that you get professional advice quickly.
+The first step is to get in touch with one of our initial advisors, who will discuss your company’s financial position and the options available.
+This will be done initially via telephone, with a more in-depth assessment being conducted in a free face to face consultation later.
+During this meeting, we can give you an idea of how viable the future of the company is and help decide an appropriate course of action.

 - Instruct us to work for you formally

-- When a decision is made to have us act on your behalf, the Directors will need to do this by board resolution.
-We can supply the required documentation if you are unsure how to do this.
+- When a decision is made to have us act on your behalf, the directors will need to do this by board resolution.
+We can supply the required documentation if you are unsure of how to do this.